cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 However, in the meantime I had fallen slightly out of love with the computational notebook style of data programming, because I had begun to develop doubts about their role in the analysis pipeline.

-**interlude 1:** _jupyter notebooks are nice for initial data exploration, and they&#8217;re especially useful for remote computation with embedded graphics.
+**interlude 1:** _jupyter notebooks are nice for initial data exploration, and they’re especially useful for remote computation with embedded graphics.
 However, that initial momentum of discovery risks devolving into an unwieldy monolith of code snippets, data transformations and experiments.
-There&#8217;s a fine line to be walked between flexible experimentation on the one hand, and version-controlled, time-stamped, permutational and scientific rigour on the other._
+There’s a fine line to be walked between flexible experimentation on the one hand, and version-controlled, time-stamped, permutational and scientific rigour on the other._

-**interlude 2:** _I have to apologise for using the term &#8220;data science&#8221; in a non-comedic context.
+**interlude 2:** _I have to apologise for using the term “data science” in a non-comedic context.
 In spite of the inherent humour, it has turned into a usable blanket term for computational data understanding._

 Due to my growing doubts in the order of Jupyter, and due to being occupied with less traditionally data sciencey work projects, I had unfortunately let my data science toolbox gather perhaps a bit too much dust.

-Slightly more worrying than falling out of love with the Jupyter Notebooks (I still like them, I&#8217;m just not that madly in love anymore), was the more specific issue that I&#8217;d even let the datavis parts get a bit dusty.
+Slightly more worrying than falling out of love with the Jupyter Notebooks (I still like them, I’m just not that madly in love anymore), was the more specific issue that I’d even let the datavis parts get a bit dusty.

 Anyways.